rogerstenis/buybox-context/docs/README.md

 }
 ```

-After add the `buybox-context` in this example, the new code will be like bellow:
+After adding the `buybox-context` in this example, the new code will be like bellow:

 ```diff
 {